About Manchester & Salford Samaritans

 Module 0&1 - Sunday 2nd Feb, Module 2 - Wed 5th Feb, Module 3 - Sun 9th Feb, Module 4 - Sun 16th Feb, Module 5 - Sun 23rd Feb, Module 6 Wed 26th Feb.
 Module 7 - Sun 1st March, Module 8&9 Sun 8th March

-Mentoring and SIT 2 for this group will take place during March and April.
+Mentoring and further training for this group will take place during March and April.

 Being a Samaritan is a very rewarding and valuable role and we look forward to welcoming new volunteers to our branch.